Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

-The following are practical steps Directors of Graduate Studies, Department Chairs, and other faculty and administrative leadership can take to support social justice and to address inequities within graduate fields and academic departments.
-This is not a comprehensive list, but the actions provided are ones that can help to guide progress as faculty and others seek to support meaningful and positive change.
+The Graduate School Practical Toolkit for Addressing Inequities and Supporting Belonging includes resources Directors of Graduate Studies, Department Chairs, and other faculty and administrative leadership can leverage to address inequities and support sense of belonging within graduate fields and academic departments.
+The toolkit also includes suggested actions that can help guide progress as faculty and others seek to support meaningful and positive change within graduate education.

-- Silence can be deafening; don’t avoid discussing racism or events that you know are painful for many students.
+- Silence can be deafening; don’t avoid discussing racism, sexism, heterosexism, abelism, xenophobia, and other ‘isms and phobias, especially when central to incidents that are painful for many students.

 - Go beyond communicating support, identify actions the field or department will take to advance diversity, equity, access, justice, and inclusion.